Skip to content

 October 21, 2018 by Hilary

 I have written before a few times about implementing automated tests for REST APIs using C# (here and here).
-In those posts, I’ve used a utility method to handle the actual sending of the HTTP request, and another one to read the response.
-These methods help to illustrate what our automated tests are actually doing.
-However, I …
+In those posts, I’ve used a utility method to handle the actual sending …

 Continue Reading